-Chautauqua County is home to nearly 200 manufacturing facilities, 10,000 manufacturing employees, over $424-million in annual payroll and nearly $4.5-billion in annual manufacturing shipments.
-We are home to a mix of locally owned manufacturers, domestically owned companies and companies with a global presence such as Cummins, Nestle/Purina, SKF and Truck-Lite.
+Chautauqua County is home to nearly 200 manufacturing facilities, 10,000 manufacturing employees, nearly $400-million in annual payroll and nearly $5.1-billion in annual manufacturing shipments.
+We are home to a mix of locally owned manufacturers, domestically owned companies and companies with a global presence such as Cummins, Nestle Purina, SKF and Truck-Lite.
 Our diverse manufacturing base in Chautauqua County creates heavy duty engines, engine components for the auto, truck, and aerospace industries, wood furniture, steel cabinetry, architectural doors and windows, specialized and highly engineered components, as well as processed foods and beverages.
 Chautauqua County boasts a wide range of manufacturing capabilities driven by a highly skilled workforce.

 Recognizing the importance and value of manufacturing to the area, a group of local manufactures formed a manufacturers association in 1900 to represent their interests.
 Today, the Manufacturers Association of the Southern Tier (MAST) is a pro-active leader committed to enhancing the economic strength of the region.
 The Association promotes the common interests of its membership, develops services that benefit its members and is a primary resource for information and assistance to promote manufacturing excellence and innovation in a global economy.